--Commentary by Sandra Matoushaya, Zimbabwe Partnership Coordinator--

 Bob Hixon, a leader of Blairsville’s new Connect Church, joined his pastor, the Rev. Brett Dinger, on a mini-Immersion program this year.
 His faith was tested, even before the trip started.
 Here's Bob's story:

-When I was selected to go to Zimbabwe in early 2016, I was filled with excitement and nervous anticipation.
+A Test of Faith When I was selected to go to Zimbabwe in early 2016, I was filled with excitement and nervous anticipation.
 Questions quickly and repeatedly ran through my mind regarding my ability.
 I doubted my biblical knowledge, I doubted my ability to communicate, and I wondered if the right person was selected.
 So I took steps to remedy the situation by studying.

 I began by setting aside some time each day to learn some Shona words.
 I also increased my bible reading – specifically focusing on Paul’s letters.
 I started to feel better about my situation, but still felt something was missing.